mobiliabrus/tourbook/docs/1-tour.md

 name:siri-3
 ```

-It's the last day I stay in Phuket, it heavy rained in the morning,
-and the wind below to East which mean planes will not landing at beach side.
-Even though, I plan to walking to airport, for photos of plane.

-I hide under my umbrella, elude the strong wind.

-Rain stopped, wind direction changed!
-When I reached the end of the road.

-I leave the road and step on sand, heading airport along the beach.
-And a flood stream stopped me, my camera will die if I fall into it.
+On my last day in Phuket, the winds picked up and it started raining heavily, accompanied by strong gusts of wind.
+This meant that the planes wouldn't be able to land on the beachside, and I wouldn't be able to get the photos I wanted.

+However, I didn't have time.
+I had to brave the wind and rain and struggle towards the beach.
+I passed through the Sirinat National Park and arrived at the end of the road.
+From here, there was only sand to walk on.
+Soon, I encountered a "river" where the rainwater on the land converged into a stream, carving out a "road" on the sand.
+The current was strong, so I put away my camera and carefully waded across it.
+After walking for a while, I finally arrived at the end of the runway.
+As soon as I got there, an A380 took off from above my head.

 <a-map walking="8.0920261,98.3019226,Chill House Nai Yang|8.092496,98.299101|8.101805,98.299957,↑walking alone beach" points="8.111834,98.302161"></a-map>

-Finally, I reached the end of the runway.
-An A380 took off over my head immediately.
-However, I continued to watch the flight radar app and waited for a landing.
-I tooked some photos of planes, including a beautiful B747.
-As the sky began to warm and shine, I felt proud of my perseverance and determination to get these photos desipte the challenging and circumstances.
+Later, the rain stopped, the wind direction changed, and even the sun came out.

 <a-flight flight="FD3020" departure="HKT" departure-time="2013-10-29 08:00" destination="DMK" arrive-time="2013-10-29 09:25"></a-flight>

-## BANGKOK 2
+## BANGKOK

-### PRATUNAM 2
+### PRATUNAM

 #### BAIYOKE SUITE HOTEL

+I went back to the hotel where I had stayed.

 <a-hotel name="Baiyoke Suite Hotel" date="2013-10-29" nights="2" points="13.7530194,100.5373002"></a-hotel>